Links on Android Authority may earn us a commission. Learn more.

 Google Pixel Pass: What is it and is it worth your money?

 Pixel Pass is Google’s answer to Apple One.
-It was announced alongside the Pixel 6 series and includes Google’s new phone as well as several services for one monthly price.
-The savings are quite significant, but that doesn’t mean that Pixel Pass is something we recommend to everyone.
+It was announced alongside the Pixel 6 series and includes Google’s high-end phone as well as several services for one monthly price.
+The savings are quite significant, but that doesn’t mean Pixel Pass is something we recommend to everyone.

 Google’s Pixel Pass is an attempt by the company to sell you more of its services and keep you within its ecosystem of products and apps.
 We’ll take a closer look at it in this post to figure out who exactly is it for and who should stay clear of it.
 Let’s dive in.